Nabilphysics/Flutter_TCP_Socket_Connection/README.md

 Using this app I am capturing image from remote computer.
 This is my application specific.
-When user click "Capture Image" it send character "#" so that remote client can identify it as image capture command.
+When user click "Capture Image" it send character "#" so that remote client can identify it as image capture command .